 I’m not entirely sure whether it’s a good or bad idea to visit this Titanic museum whilst on a cruise but I did visit the Titanic Exhibition in Las Vegas on my way to board a cruise in San Franscisco and it didn’t bother me.
 This is the world’s largest Titanic exhibition and celebrates the iconic ship at its birth place so is a must for cruisers with an appreciation of the classic ship design.
 Tickets are reasonably priced with concessions for children and seniors.

 Belfast’s revitalisation has brought with it a rise in gin bars, which have taken residence in some of the city’s empty buildings.
 Why not take a gin tasting tour and sample some of the popular tipple?
 Belfast’s own gin distillery, Jawbone Gin is fueling the gin revival.
-Cruise passengers who are visiting Belfast with Silversea and Variety Cruises on 8th March 2018 could also visit the Belfast Gin Festival.
+Cruise passengers who are visiting Belfast in March could also visit the Belfast Gin Festival.
 Cheers!